Shristi1611/VectorVision/README.md

-# VectorVision: Neural Network from Scratch
+# VectorVision: Neural Network from Scratch!

 A 2-layer Neural Network implemented exclusively in NumPy to classify fashion items from the Fashion-MNIST dataset.
 This project demonstrates manual implementation of backpropagation and matrix calculus without high-level ML frameworks.